jfcherng-sublime/SublimeLinter-contrib-iverilog/README.md

 ### Linter installation

+- iverilog >= 0.9

 Before installing this plugin, you must ensure that `iverilog` is installed on your system.
 To install `iverilog`, please see [this](https://iverilog.wikia.com/wiki/Installation_Guide).

 ### Plugin installation

-Please use [Package Control](https://sublime.wbond.net/installation) to install the linter plugin.
+Please use [Package Control](https://packagecontrol.io/installation) to install the linter plugin.
 This will ensure that the plugin will be updated when new versions are available.
 If you want to install from source so you can modify the source code, you probably know what you are doing so we won't cover that here.